iamarkadyt/aacli/README.md

 }
 ```

-Setup for `prod` and `stage` environments in our example would follow exact same policy setup.
+Setup for `prod` and `stage` environments in our example would follow the exact same policy setup.

 # How this CLI tool helps

 This CLI tool allows to conveniently follow the security model described above.
-It helps to securely manage HUB account credentials and easily perform downstream AWS account authentication.
+It supports and requires multi-factor authentication and provides a way to easily obtain programmatic access to your downstream AWS environments.
+It helps to securely manage HUB account credentials.
 Here are some important features:

-- HUB account credentials are stored in the encrypted config file on the disk.
-Employee is required to provide a passphrase before performing any manipulations to the CLI config or performing downstream authentication.
+- HUB account credentials are stored in the CLI config file on the disk that can be easily encrypted.
+If encrypted, user is required to provide a passphrase before performing any manipulations to the CLI config or performing a downstream authentication.
 - CLI config can hold multiple sets of credentials for different HUB accounts.
 - CLI interface features an easy to use interactive set of menus.
 A great usability improvement over more traditional interfaces of flags and options that are notoriously difficult to remember and slow things down.

-# CLI quick reference
+# Quick reference

 ```
 Usage: aacli <command>